 Heavy Metal Detox Smoothie Perfectly designed to include five key ingredients that work together in synergy to pull heavy metals like mercury, lead, aluminum, nickel, copper, and cadmium out of your organs where they accumulate.
 1 banana1-2 cups Wild blueberries1 cup orange juice1 tsp. barley grass juice powder1 tsp. spirulina1 small handful of Atlantic…(Read More)

-https://heal-thy-selfnutrition.com/heavy-metal-detox-smoothie/There are 4 reasons why we get sick, stay sick, and have trouble ridding our body from a state of dis-ease.
+Heavy metal overload is one of the 4 reasons why we get sick, stay sick, and have trouble ridding our body from a state of disease.
+The three other reasons are:

 - Inflammation/hidden infections